stand-art/jaxn/README.md

 1. The representation string as encoded in the JAXN text.
 2. The representation string as sequence of Unicode characters.
 3. The represented string as sequence of Unicode characters.
-4. The represented string as as encoded depending on the implementation.
+4. The represented string as encoded depending on the implementation.

 Regarding 1, JAXN allows only UTF-8, or also UTF-16 and UTF-32 encoding?